 Citrus myrtifolia.
 One glance at the Chinotto sour orange will explain the species name.
 The myrtle-like leaves are unlike any other citrus, as is this variety's ability to dangle ripe fruit from winter through summer.
 Heavy bearing, thornless, glossy dense foliage and a slow growth rate produce a top-notch specimen for favored terraces.
 Whole fruit are crystallized and also used to flavor Amaro and Campari.
-As of October 2016, plants are about 2.5' tall and showing their upright growth pattern, much fuller than photo, lots of maturing fruit, prime condition.
+As of June 2017, plants are about 2.5' tall and showing their upright growth pattern, much fuller than photo, lots of maturing fruit, prime condition.
 Grown on dwarfing rootstock in 5 gallon containers.
 Shipped in 3' x 1' x 1' braced boxes.
+ONE PER CUSTOMER, PLEASE.